Urban Vitality & Ecology

 - Sustainable Neighborhood Tool: Create a Pollinator Garden

 - St. Louis Riverfront Butterfly Byway is a collection of small sites forming a pollinator pathway that consists of 30+ acres of monarch habitat with proximity to the Mississippi River.
-All Butterfly Byway establishment will be complete by Spring 2018, and interpretive panels will be installed at several locations.
+All Butterfly Byway establishment were established by Spring 2018, and interpretive panels are being installed at several locations.

 - St. Louis Recommended Nature Diet/Nature Pyramid